Coronavirus (COVID-19) Medical Information

-Wabash faculty are known for their student-centered nature and that won’t be any different during the fall 2020 semester.
+Wabash faculty are known for their student-centered nature and that won’t be any different during the 2020-21 school year.
 Faculty are accommodating students who either miss class for illness or enter quarantine or isolation.
 In fact, it is important to faculty that students actively participate in symptom monitoring and follow health guidelines rather than come to class when they are ill.
 The most important part of keeping up when missing class is communication; students should remain in regular communication with faculty about their situation in order for alternate plans to be arranged for the completion of coursework.
 For routine illness and precautionary absences, faculty will work with students on missed work (as they always do when students are absent).
 If a student is in quarantine due to COVID exposure or is asymptomatic while awaiting a test result, faculty will expect students to keep up with their regular work.
 When students are in isolation and are ill, faculty will show understanding and compassion for students’ situations.
 How students will stay connected to class will vary by faculty member and course.
 In some instances, students will be able to attend class virtually.
 In other cases, faculty may record in person or virtual class sessions for students who are unable to attend.
 And other faculty, depending on preference and the sort of work required in a course, will provide students with alternate assignments to cover missed work.

 What happens if a professor must isolate or quarantine?
 Will students fall behind?